dufferzafar/Cmder/Readme.md

 * Added: msysgit, gow, putty. <vendor/>

+* Added: .bashrc for Bash.

+  Create a symlink in your %UserProfile% directory to this file and you are done. 'chdir' to your %UserProfile% and issue something like:

+    mklink .bashrc "%FolderWhereYouDownloadedCmderTo%\config\.bashrc"

 ## <a name="hotkeys"></a>List of Hotkeys

 Clink and ConEmu-Maximus5 together offer a wide range of hotkeys.